sivann/runcached/README.md

 Implementation is not fancy, just works.
 It is provided in 3 languages, python, C, BASH to suit different environments.
 The BASH version is not really suggested but it works.
 The python is probably what you want.

+## Locking
+It uses pid checking w/timeout instead of locking to prevent simultaneous executions of the same command.
+This is intentional as several IOT devices have ancient kernels and broken locking and at least this prevents a permanent lockup.

 ## Usage